 Funding Notifications & Contracts

 If the project is approved, IAF will inform the applicant of the details of the decision and any associated terms and conditions via email and the IAF Client Portal.
-The applicant then enters into an agreement with IAF which outlines the obligations of each party.
+The applicant then agrees with IAF, which outlines the obligations of each party.

 Funding is application and project-specific and must be used for the approved project and related expenses.
 Funds are non-transferable.